 Kincardine Estate provides rented housing – 4 1/2 times as many affordable rented homes for rent as does Aberdeenshire Council in and around Kincardine O’Neil.
-We do this despite considerable opposition from the Scottish Government which prefers to spend taxpayers’ money on more expensive housing solutions.
+We do this despite considerable opposition from the Scottish Government which, given the shortage of public funds, prefers to spend taxpayers’ money on more expensive housing solutions.

 The estate owns 69 houses.
 A few of these are tenant farm or employee’s houses but the bulk of them are rented as residential dwelling houses.